 Learn about aquatic life at Tennessee Aquarium

-Home to the most diverse gathering of freshwater animals in the country, the Tennessee Aquarium features river otters, frogs, turtles and a colorful variety of unique fish that will delight visitors of all ages.
-This impressive aquarium boasts a lemur, penguin and alligator presentation, while the Appalachian Cove Forest is a realistic replica of chirping birds and cascading waterfalls and the Discovery Hall is home to the nation’s largest salamander.
+Good to Know: This popular aquarium in the United States boasts a lemur, penguin and alligator presentation, while the Appalachian Cove Forest is a realistic replica of chirping birds and cascading waterfalls and the Discovery Hall is home to the nation’s largest salamander.

 See the rock formations at Ruby Falls

 Why Do It?
 The 145-foot high underground waterfall sits along the Tennessee River Gorge, where you can take an elevator down into the cavern as a guide points out the fascinating rock formations, including geological formations such as stalactites and stalagmites.

 Soak up the scenery at Coolidge Park

+What Is It?
 A popular waterfront park with expansive greenery, Coolidge Park features pleasant views of the Tennessee River and is home to the Walnut Street Bridge, the largest pedestrian bridge in the world.

 Hike the trails at Rock City

 Why Do It?
-You can cross the 180-foot suspension bridge for a bird’s-eye view of Chattanooga Valley, while its possible to see up to seven states at the summit of Lover’s Leap.
+You can cross the 180-foot suspension bridge for a bird’s-eye view of Chattanooga Valley, while it’s possible to see up to seven states at the summit of Lover’s Leap.

 Take the kids to Creative Discovery Museum